srp33/ExpressionAble/ShapeShifter/README.md

 def export_filter_results(self, inputSSFile, gzippedInput=False, columnList=[], query=None, transpose=False, includeAllColumns=False, gzipResults=False, indexCol="Sample"):
 ```
 This function uses `read_input_to_pandas` to read `inputSSFile` into a Pandas data frame, preps the data by filtering and transposing, and then uses your `write_to_file` to export the filtered data.
+If you are not supporting writing to your file type, then this function will not be necessary to write.

-Most likely, all of the necessary work in this function can be performed by `SSFile._prep_for_export()`, which can be called like as shown below, and then exported.
+Most likely, all of that necessary work in this function can be performed by `SSFile._prep_for_export()`, which can be called like as shown below, and then exported.
+`_prep_for_export()` will take care of some dirty work like dealing with the filters and transposing data if necessary.
 Unless your file type has
-special behavior when transposing, your code may very well be exactly the following:
+special behavior when transposing, your code will most likely be exactly the following:

 ```python
 def export_filter_results(self, inputSSFile, gzippedInput=False, columnList=[], query=None, transpose=False, includeAllColumns=False, gzipResults=False, indexCol="Sample"):